 His music has been performed by Ensemble Recherche, Schallfeld, IEMA, Studio Dan, Les Métaboles, Divertimento, Multilatérale, and the Orchestra del Teatro Comunale di Bologna, and presented at festivals such as Wittener Tage für neue Kammermusik (Witten), Klangspuren (Schwaz), Rondò (Milan), and Festival Ensemble(s) (Paris).
 His work has been broadcast by WDR 3, Rai Radio 3, and ORF Ö1.

-He completed postgraduate studies at the HMT Leipzig (Claus-Steffen Mahnkopf, Fabien Lévy) and the ESML Lisbon (Luís Naón), and earned his master’s and bachelor’s degrees from the Conservatorio Niccolò Piccinni in Bari (Luca Belcastro).
-His artistic development has been shaped through artistic exchange with Chaya Czernowin, Francesco Filidei, Justė Janulytė and Sara Nemtsov.
+He completed postgraduate studies at the HMT Leipzig, Germany (Claus-Steffen Mahnkopf, Fabien Lévy) and the ESML Lisbon, Portugal (Luís Naón), and earned his master’s and bachelor’s degrees from the Conservatorio N. Piccinni in Bari, Italy (Luca Belcastro).
+His artistic development has been shaped through direct exchange with Chaya Czernowin, Francesco Filidei, Justė Janulytė, and Sara Nemtsov.

 Photo: ©Leo Zwiebel